Probation & Establishment

 Eight academic members (Professors, Associate Professor and Senior Lecturers) made up of representation from each of the four Colleges, the composition of which to be determined by the Academic Council.

 The Secretary to the Board is the Director of Human Resources.

 The membership of the Board shall have gender representation.

 The Board shall be appointed by the Academic Council following consultation as to the academic membership with the Colleges/Faculties.
 Appointments shall be staggered, with four members being appointed every two years, to serve a 4-year term of office.

 Casual vacancies shall be filled as above from within the relevant constituencies (i.e., College/Faculty groupings or non-academic members) following notification of the vacancy by the LPEB.

 If vacancies arise on the Lecturers Promotions and Establishment Board they will be filled without delay.
-A quorum (of at least 75% of the members of the Board) must be present when decisions are taken regarding ranking of candidates for promotion.
+A quorum (at least 7 members of the Board) must be present when decisions are taken regarding ranking of candidates for promotion.

 d.
 Code of Practice for Committee members of the LP&E and Appeals Boards.

 A code of practice for the conduct and to overcome potential conflicts of interest of Board members will be drawn up by HR.

 A board member's term of office shall be four years